Desserts/TreatsTraditional Millionaire Shortbread Squares

 Note: Place parchment paper on the bottom of your dish.

-I always enjoy creating simple dessert ideas like this one because creating memories with my children are memories you can’t turn back and wish you had done when you are older.
+I always enjoy creating simple dessert ideas like this one because creating memories with my children is a treasure that can’t be taken back and wished for when you are older.

 Feel Free to check out the extensive list of recipes on CBB at The Free Recipe Depot.